antonytrupe/dobby-speedtest/README.md

 # dobby-speedtest

 download is kbps(kilobit/second), divide by 1000 to get mbps<magabit/second)
 downloadbytes is size of download used
+latency(ping) in ms